 Keeping or removing a shed is not a decision to make lightly.
 But if your property already has a storage shed, you will need to worry about whether or not to remove it at some point.
 Over time, all structures deteriorate.
 Once a shed has outlived its useful life, it may become both an eyesore and a liability issue.
 Sagging roofs, warped doors, insect damage, and rust can all turn a shed into a safety hazard for you and your tenants.
 If any or all of these conditions have developed, failing to remove the shed could result in a lawsuit should someone get hurt.
 If you do decide to remove the shed, it is essential to follow proper safety procedures or hire a reputable contractor to do it for you.

 Deciding to add or remove a shed requires careful research and planning.
 But such steps are necessary to ensure that you have made the right decision for you, your tenants, and your investing future.

 Real Property Management Lonestar is here to help investors with tricky questions like what to do with a shed on your investment property.
 We can advise you on everything from maintenance to tenant relations.
-To learn more about what we can do for you and your investments, call us at 512-520-9060 or contact us online.
+If you want to learn more about what we can do for you and your investments, please call us at 512-520-9060 or 512-520-9060 or contact us online.